 9. Roman Stanek, @RomanStanek, has founded three companies in his career, GoodData, NetBeans and Systinet.
 Currently, he is the CEO at GoodData, which utilizes cloud computing to provide valuable business intelligence insights.
 NetBeans and Systinet have been acquired and are now owned by Oracle and HP, respectively.
-Stanek recently tweeted about his debate on VentureBeat "Can 'big data' lift people out of cycles of debt? "
+Stanek tweeted about his debate on VentureBeat "Can 'big data' lift people out of cycles of debt? "

 10. Stuart Miniman, @stu, is a principal research contributor for Wikibon.
 Miniman is an active member in networking, virtualization, and cloud communities.
 Check out some of his research on Server SAN.